Hagtronics/gnuradio_cookbook/quantizer/README.md

 A simple "Quantizer" for GNURadio implemented as an Embedded Python Block.

-The documentation is in the "quantizer.pdf" file
+The documentation is in the "Quantizer_documentation.pdf" file
 and at,
 &emsp;https://gnuradio-cookbook.blogspot.com/2024/09/gnuradio-quantizer-implementation.html